 Eye Protection Keeps Kids in the Game

-Protective eyewear can help prevent many of the 40,000 sports-related eye injuries that occur to children each year.
+Protective eyewear can help prevent many of the 40,000 eye injuries related to sports that happen to children each year.

 The sports that cause most of these injuries are basketball, baseball, pool sports, and racket sports.
-But any sport that involves a projectile is considered hazardous to the eyes, according to the American Optometric Association (AOA).
+But any sport that involves something that is fired or thrown is considered hazardous to the eyes, according to the American Optometric Association (AOA).

 To help prevent sports eye injuries, children should use protective athletic eyewear, even if they wear eyeglasses.